Active Hope Training – The Sopris Sun

 This is a free event for all members of our community who have experienced stress and hopelessness from the state of our planet.

-We will be utilizing the curriculum developed by Joanna Macy and Chris Johnstone.
-Start your free training now and be prepared to meet on September 11, at 8:30 am at CMC Carbondale to discuss what you have learned and begin to take action.
+We are utilizing the curriculum developed by Joanna Macy and Chris Johnstone.
+Start your free training now and be prepared to meet on September 18, at 8:30 am at CMC Carbondale to discuss what you have learned and begin to take action.
 Click the link below to start.

 https://activehope.training/